jithu83/donkeypart_bluetooth_game_controller/README.md

 pip install -e ./donkeypart_bluetooth_game_controller
 ```

+## Connecting the wireless conyroller to pi
 ### Connect your bluetooth controller to the raspberry pi.
+(Wii-u scenario)
 1. Start the bluetooth bash tool on your raspberry pi.
 ```bash
 sudo bluetoothctl